APDevTeam/CustomWhiteList/README.md

 ## CustomWhitelist
 CustomWhitelist allows modification to the whitelist even when Mojang UUID queries are rejected.
+Username lookups are async so the world will not stop.

 ### Commands
 **/customwhitelist** `<add/remove>`